dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 The Source field shows a source file name for anything the compiler saw during compilation, such as a definition.
 We are browsing an instance, not a compiler record, so it is not relevant to associate the instance with a source location.
-For more on the browser’s distinction between run-time and compile-time objects, see :ref:`browsing-project-source-runtime-contexts`.
+For more on the browser's distinction between run-time and compile-time objects, see :ref:`browsing-project-source-runtime-contexts`.